GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker/index.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

-This tutorial shows you how to deploy a sample angular application to App Engine using the `gcloud` command-line tool.
+This tutorial shows you how to deploy a sample Angular application to App Engine using the `gcloud` command-line tool.

-After following this tutorial, you will be able to deploy an Angular user interface in App Engine using Cloud Build, nginx, and Docker.
-Using this, you can have dynamic API URLs or configuration directly defined in an `app.yaml` file so that you can use the same Docker image and deploy it in different environments like development, testing, staging, and production.
-All that you have to do is have a separate `app.yaml` file per environment.
+After following this tutorial, you will be able to deploy an Angular user interface in App Engine using Cloud Build, Nginx, and Docker.
+Using this technique, you can have dynamic API URLs or configuration directly defined in an `app.yaml` file so that you can use the same Docker image and deploy it in different environments like development, testing, staging, and production.
+All that you have to do is have a separate `app.yaml` file for each environment.

 This technique can be integrated into GitLab CI/CD pipelines as separated build steps of build (Angular UI using `ng build`), publish (using Cloud Build), and deploy (using `gcloud app deploy`).